juanccilleruelo/SpoonerArm3D/README.md

 # KittenArm3D
-Kitten Arm is a robotic arm with sensors based on arduino.
+KittenArm3D is a robotic arm with sensors based on arduino.